openshift/installer/Documentation/install/rhel/installing-workers.md

 ### SELinux

 To allow the Tectonic worker, run SELinux in Permissive mode.
 Running in Enforcing mode will block permissions for worker nodes.

+### Verify deployment

+Once complete, use Tectonic Console to view the new worker nodes, and confirm that they're ready to start running your containers.

 [rhel-install]: https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/7/html/Installation_Guide/index.html